 The City may also activate CodeRED to send general notifications to registered subscribers to communicate nonlife-threatening safety matters, such as planned road closures, water main repairs, water and power service interruptions, trash pickup route changes, etc. By selecting the box for GENERALalerts, you can also receive these types of notifications.

-Severe weather is commonplace in North Texas.
+Severe weather is common in North Texas.
 When weather poses a significant threat to Frisco, the EOC staff assembles.
 We monitor local TV stations, local weather stations located throughout the City, our amateur radio frequencies and the National Weather Service.
 If we feel severe weather is imminent, we are able to activate the outdoor warning sirens from the EOC or dispatch center.